dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 When you click this button, the dashboard will redirect you to the *Quick Start* tab of your new client.
 As you will learn how to integrate React and Auth0 in this article, you won't need to use this tab.
 Instead, you will need to use the *Settings* tab, so head to it.

 There are three things that you will need to do in this tab.
 The first one is to add the `http://localhost:3000` value to the field called *Allowed Callback URLs*.
-As the dashboard explains, *after the user authenticates, Auth0 will only call back one of the URLs on this field*.
+As the dashboard explains, *after the player authenticates, Auth0 will only call back one of the URLs on this field*.
 So, if you are going to publish your game on the web, be sure to add its public URL there as well (e.g. `http://aliens-go-home.digituz.com.br`).

 After inputing all your URLs on this field, hit the *Save* button or press `ctrl` + `s` (if you are using a MacBook, you will need to press `command` + `s` instead).